JoseD-Lopez/sparta-rspec-intro/README.md

 Run through of how to make a test:
 To create new tests create a specification of a test which you would like to test for in the calc_engine_spec.rb file making sure that you use the method call for the method that will test the specification in the calc_engine.rb file.
 Then to test to see if the method matches the specification go to the terminal and run rspec on the terminal making sure that you are in the rspec_calculator when you run it.

+#Project Euler

+##Problem 1

+The over all process was to: Find the sum of all the multiples of 3 or 5 below 1000.

+The first tests are for outputs of multiple of 3 and 5 below 100.

+The second test is to find the sum of these multiples below 1000.

+##Problem 2

+I got a standard fibonacci sequence.
+Next step would be to find the even values sum.